Emmanuel Houston, former SCCT student

 Emmanuel is now at the College of Charleston, double majoring in Music and Arts Management.
 Recently, he was cast in his first college production.

 “SCCT gave me dreams and ambitions that I didn’t have before,” Emmanuel said.
 “It was a positive force that changed the way I was living and gave me the drive to strive for bigger goals in my life.”

-Lila Smith, current SCCT student
+Lila Smith, former SCCT student

 My grandmother has been taking me to every SCCT show seasonally since I was three years old.
 I remember being so curious to know what was behind the curtain.
 I wanted to know what it looked like, how everything worked, and how to get into a show.

 When I was in third grade, I had been taking Karate for a long time and I was ready to move on.
 My mom suggested I try out for one of the South Carolina Children’s Theatre’s shows, and I decided to give it a shot.
 Of course I was so nervous and I had no idea what I was doing, but everyone at the Children’s Theatre welcomed me.
 I probably did not do too well with that first audition (but it’s just a learning experience at first, right?), and I didn’t get in.
 I was devastated, but I decided to try out some classes.
 After a couple of classes, I felt more confident and excited for the next audition.
 But little did I know, it would take even more classes and SIX auditions, when I finally made it in to my first production, Junie B., Jingle Bells Batman Smells, in 2012 as the lead character of Junie B. I was thrilled and had the best time working with a great director and an amazing cast.